Still Write Paper Checks? Protect Yourself From Check Washing Scammers

 If your home mailbox is easily accessible to anyone who wants to open the door and reach in, don’t leave checks in it for your mail carrier to collect.

 If you can’t hand the envelope directly to your mail carrier, drop your checks at the post office or into an official U.S. post office mailbox.
-Just make sure you are dropping your mail into the box not long before the mail is scheduled for collection.
+Just make sure you drop your mail into the box not long before it is scheduled for collection.
 You don’t want those checks sitting in the box longer than necessary and never overnight.
 Thieves do target these boxes.

 Editor’s note: Occasionally, you hear of an unscrupulous postal worker stealing checks.
 If you need to send an important check for a large amount, such as to the IRS for your taxes, you may want to set up a transfer from your bank rather than mailing a paper check or consider buying postal insurance.